Gandi/gandi.cli/gandicli.man.rst

 ENVIRONMENT
 ===========

+`API_ENV`
+    allow to switch between environment: the production API and the OT&E one.

+    Example:

+        API_ENV=production gandi domain list

+`API_HOST`
+    allow to specify a HTTP URL to connect and to send the API commands.

+`API_KEY`
+    allow to specify an API key for the chosen environment.
+This option is useful when you work with multiple account.

+`APIREST_KEY`
+    allow to specify a REST API key for the chosen environment.
+This option is useful when you work with multiple account.

+`GANDI_CONFIG`
-The GANDI_CONFIG environment variable can be used to override the global configuration file.
+    can be used to override the global configuration file.

 FILES
 =====